AlessandroBusolin/EnjoySockets/README.md

 This hybrid approach gives you the best of both worlds: you can keep your logic organized in instances while still enforcing global synchronization where it matters most.

-### 💡 Why use Channels?

-* **Isolation:** A slow database query in an "Accounting" channel won't slow down the movement updates in a "Physics" channel.
-* **Performance:** Avoiding `lock` blocks reduces CPU context switching and prevents "Thread Starvation."
-* **Predictability:** You can strictly control how many resources are dedicated to specific types of incoming traffic.

 ## 📢 Multicasting

 EnjoySockets **does not** include a built-in, "one-size-fits-all" multicast function.
 In complex systems, message routing logic (groups, permissions, instance visibility) varies so much that a generic implementation often becomes a bottleneck or a source of architectural "bloat."